Paul-Asamoah-Boadu/paul-asamoah-boadu.github.io/index.md

 <h3>Predicting the Cooling Load of Building</h3>

 This is a robust predictive model built to estimate the cooling load requirement, thereby supporting the development of energy-efficient buildings.
-The Gradient Boosting Regressor, Random Forest Regressor, and AdaBoost Regressor, Gradient Boosting and others were among the models utilised.
+The Gradient Boosting Regressor, Random Forest Regressor and others were among the models utilised.

 <img src="images/Gradient Boosting.png?raw=true" width="600" height="300"/>
 <img src="images/XG Boosting.png?raw=true" width="600" height="300"/>